prgrmr-yn/github_info/README.md

 ## How to Use

+Go to URL: https://gh-chech.onrender.com/ or download in your local repo

 1. **Clone the Repository**: Start by cloning this repository to your local machine using the following command:

 ```bash